whiskey-hotel/tennis-court-locator/README.md

     visualize them on the original image.
 ~~~

+June 9, 2024:

+New workflow options:
+- use new dataset from kaggle (many more annotated images)
+   - option 1
+1) train Using Apple’s Core ML
+2) Convert Core ML to TensorFlow.js
+   - option2
+1) Train a Model in PyTorch
+2) Export to ONNX and use ONNX.js to run the model in the browser.

 The [SAHI Github repo](https://github.com/obss/sahi) shows that the inference works on a handful of popular model formats.
 In order to use SAHI, I would need to retrain or convert (if possible) my model to a compatible format.
 However, I would not be able to run inference directly in the browser like `Tensorflow.js`.